emmabostian/fem-design-systems/docs/foundations-of-design-systems.md

 #### Context

-How and where should this component be leveraged?
+How and where should this component be used?
 When should I use a link versus a tertiary button, for example?

 #### Completion